GRTLCollaboration/GRChombo/Source/Insitu/README.md

 'dataset'.

-Unfortunately, if you have built the `CATALYST_RENDERING` ParaView edition as described [above](#prerequisites), since this does not contain any IO libraries, it is necessary to manually edit the generated Catalyst script and replace the line
+Unfortunately, if you have built the `CATALYST_RENDERING` ParaView edition as described [above](#prerequisites) for running in-situ, since this does not contain any IO libraries, it is necessary to manually edit the generated Catalyst script and replace the line
 ```python
 input = VisItChomboReader(registrationName='input', FileName=<list of hdf5 files>)
 ```